austinrobichaux18/PackingBinProblem/README.md

 https://topseng.com/maxload-cargo-load-planning-optimization/
 Online calculator that does something similar:
 https://www.engineeringtoolbox.com/smaller-rectangles-within-larger-rectangle-d_2111.html

-# How to run this application
-To check a file, edit the "InputFile.txt" to contain data you wish to check and run the application.
-The console will indicate pass or failure.

 # Original Directions
 We have an input text file where each line specifies the width and the height (in pixels) of an image.